prashplus/containernet-docker/README.md

 # Containernet Container

 This repository contains the Dockerfile for the Docker Automated builds.
-It can be used for the nested environments.
+It can be used for the nested containernet environments.
 You can know more about Containernet at: https://github.com/containernet/containernet

 ## Authors